vblanco20-1/vulkan-guide/vkguide_new_source/new_chapter_4/descriptor_abstractions.md

 VkDescriptorSetLayout _gpuSceneDataDescriptorLayout;
 ```

 Create the descriptor set layout as part of init_descriptors.
 It will be a descriptor set with a single uniform buffer binding.
 We use uniform buffer here instead of SSBO because this is a small buffer.
-We arent using it through buffer device adress because we have a single descriptor set for all objects so there isnt any overhead of managing it.
+We arent using it through buffer device address because we have a single descriptor set for all objects so there isnt any overhead of managing it.

 ```cpp
 {